Katsushika Jinja Shrine and Katsumata Park in Nishi Funabashi

 trees stand in it.

-It is like an oasis in urban areas, many sakura flowers and colored leaves wait for visitors.
+It is like an oasis in urban areas, colored leaves wait for visitors.

 They are related to Dokan Ota and Yoshimune Tokugawa.